Login

 Acanthus Leaf

-Acanthus is associated with the rocky ground were most Greek cemeteries were placed.
-Symbol of peace in the Garden of Eden.
+The Acanthus leaf is linked to the rugged terrain where many ancient Greek cemeteries were located, symbolizing peace within the Garden of Eden.

 A.E.F.